Oral treatments for COVID-19 – Prescribing information for GPs

 Lagevrio (molnupiravir)

-Adults who have mild to moderate COVID-19 confirmed by a PCR or medically verified RAT and who can start treatment within five days of symptom onset, can be prescribed PBS-subsidised Lagevrio if:
+Adults who have COVID-19 confirmed by positive nucleic acid test result or medically verified RAT, who are not hospitalised for COVID-19 at the time of prescribing and who can start treatment within five days of symptom onset, can be prescribed PBS-subsidised Lagevrio if:

 • they are 70 years of age or older*

-• they identify as Aboriginal or Torres Strait Islander origin, and are 30 years of age or older with one other risk factor for severe disease; or
+• they identify as Aboriginal or Torres Strait Islander origin, and are 30 years of age or older, are at high risk and have at least one sign or symptom attributable to COVID-19***

-• they are 18 years of age or older and moderately to severely immunocompromised.
+• they are 50 years of age and are at high risk***

 *in people aged 70 years of age and above treatment can be initiated as soon as possible after diagnosis is confirmed even if the patient is asymptomatic